Matt Elam: Baltimore Ravens

-The Baltimore Ravens selected him in the first round (32nd overall pick) of the 2013 NFL Draft.
+The Baltimore Ravens selected him in the first round (32nd overall pick) of the 2013 NFL draft.
 After a promising rookie season, Elam struggled the following year causing him to lose playing time.
 On August 31, 2015, Elam was placed on injured reserve, after suffering a torn bicep and missed the entire 2015 NFL season.

 On May 2, 2016, the Ravens did not pick up the optional fifth year of his contract.
 On September 5, 2016, Elam was placed on injured reserve.
 Elam was activated off injured reserve on November 5, 2016 prior to Week 9.

 With declining performance since his rookie year, missing significant playing time, and given the Ravens decision to not pick up the final year of his rookie contract, Elam was considered a bust given his status as a first-round draft pick.

 After his arrest on February 26, 2017, the Ravens released a statement regarding the upcoming free agent, stating "we are aware of the arrest of Matt Elam.
 Matt is not in our plans for the 2017 Ravens", indicating their plans of moving on from Elam.

 Saskatchewan Roughriders

-Elam signed to the Saskatchewan Roughriders' practice roster on July 2, 2018.
+Elam was signed to the practice roster of the Saskatchewan Roughriders of the Canadian Football League (CFL) on July 2, 2018.
 He was promoted to the active roster on July 24, but was placed on the suspended list on November 7.
 He was released on May 24, 2019.

 DC Defenders

-In October 2019, Elam was picked by the DC Defenders during the open phase of the 2020 XFL Draft.
+In October 2019, Elam was picked by the DC Defenders during the open phase of the 2020 XFL draft.
 He was waived on March 3, 2020.

 Tucson Sugar Skulls

-On March 13, 2021 Elam signed with the Tucson Sugar Skulls of the IFL (Indoor Football League).
+On March 13, 2021, Elam signed with the Tucson Sugar Skulls of the Indoor Football League (IFL).

+Vegas Knight Hawks (first stint)

+In November 2021, Elam signed with the Vegas Knight Hawks of the IFL for the 2022 season.

 Edmonton Elks

-The Elks announced the signing of Elam on January 26, 2022.
+The Edmonton Elks of the CFL announced the signing of Elam on January 26, 2022.
 He was released on June 27, 2022.

+Vegas Knight Hawks (second stint)

+On July 2, 2022, it was reported that Elam had signed with the Knight Hawks.